ncrocfer/whatportis/README.rst

 .. image:: https://travis-ci.org/ncrocfer/whatportis.svg?branch=master
     :target: https://travis-ci.org/ncrocfer/whatportis

-It often happens that we need to find the default port number for a specific service, or what service is listening on a given port.
+It often happens that we need to find the default port number for a specific service, or what service is normally listening on a given port.

 Usage
 -----

-This tool allows you to find what port is associated with a service :
+This tool allows you to find what port is associated with a service:

 .. code-block:: shell